gsylvie/git-reverse.sh/README.md

    They come from [Bit-Booster for Bitbucket Server](https://marketplace.atlassian.com/plugins/com.bit-booster.bb/server/overview), my paid add-on for Bitbucket Server (the on-premises version of Bitbucket that can't handle mercurial repos and is written in Java instead of Python).

    Feel free to click around some more on my [demo server](http://vm.bit-booster.com/bitbucket).
 And feel free to write your own Atlassian add-ons.
 It's lots of fun, and somewhat lucrative.
-I've earned $4,800 USD through [marketplace.atlassian.com](https://marketplace.atlassian.com/) since I started [Bit-Booster](https://marketplace.atlassian.com/plugins/com.bit-booster.bb/server/overview) 12 months ago.